An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Details of Experimental Setting

-We evaluate ACC using the corresponding testing set.
-For ASR, we apply \system on the full testing set and measure the ratio that the trigger input is classified to the target class.
+{\bf Evaluation --} We evaluate ACC using the full testing set.
+For ASR, we apply \system on the full testing set and measure the ratio of trigger inputs that are classified to the target class.
 All the experiments are performed on a workstation equipped with Intel(R) Xeon(R) Silver 4314 CPU @ 2.40GHz, 512GB RAM, and four NVIDIA A6000 GPUs.